 Brockmann, Michaela and Clarke, Linda and Winch, Christopher (2009) Difficulties in recognising vocational skills and qualifications across Europe.
 Assessment in Education: Principles, Policy and Practice, 16 (1). pp. 97-109.
 ISSN 0969-594XFull text not available from this repository.

 The development of the European Qualification Framework (EQF) as a means of assessing the relative status of qualifications across the EU is described, together with its fundamental design characteristics, particularly the adoption of a 'learning outcomes' approach.
 Ways in which it may be implemented, and possible difficulties in this, are explored through a discussion of Zones of Mutual Trust (ZMTs).
 Convergence and divergence between the Vocational education and training (VET) and qualification systems of selected occupations in England, Germany, France and the Netherlands are highlighted, and their implications for establishing and regulating cross-national equivalence of qualifications, including through the EQF, are explored.

 |Subjects:||University of Westminster > Westminster Business School|

-|Deposited On:||08 Mar 2010 11:51|
+|Date Deposited:||08 Mar 2010 11:51|

 |Last Modified:||17 Oct 2011 12:01|